edkempe/Marian/docs/adr/0000-subsystem-architecture.md

 # ADR 0000: Foundational Subsystem Architecture - Jexi as a Hub-and-Spoke System

 ## Status
-Proposed
+Accepted

 ## Context
 This is a foundational architectural decision that defines how Jexi and its subsystems interact.
-All other architectural decisions (ADRs 0001-NNNN) build upon this foundation.
+All other architectural decisions build upon this foundation.

 As Jexi grows in capabilities, we need a scalable architecture that allows for specialized subsystems while maintaining a unified user experience.
 Users should be able to interact with specialized subsystems either directly or through Jexi as a central coordinator.